Council says features of Lego's Dublin store would set 'undesirable precedent'

 The Council’s planning report however concluded that overall, the Council “welcomes the continued use and modernisation of the front facade of this building which will contribute positively to the area and animation of Grafton Street”.

-Architect for Lego Ireland's shopfront proposal, Tim Chapman Architects of Salins, Co Kildare told the Council that the proposed works “will repair a badly worn existing shopfront”.
+Architect for Lego Ireland's shopfront proposal, Tim Chapman Architects of Sallins, Co Kildare told the Council that the proposed works “will repair a badly worn existing shopfront”.

 Mr Chapman stated that “the re-faced fascia will enhance the streetscape and provide an element of colour within the existing shopfront set up”.